 Greek Peak Adaptive Snowsports

-Our orignal ski program started in 1974 when Gordon Richardson, the snowsports school director, began teaching Debbie Philips, a person with a disability, the techniques of tri-track skiing.
+Our original ski program started in 1974 when Gordon Richardson, the snowsports school director, began teaching Debbie Philips, a person with a disability, the techniques of tri-track skiing.
 Gary MacDowell and Cindy Gibson, as a project for their masters degree at SUNY Cortland, began teaching people with vision impairments to ski.
 Gary was a ski instructor at Greek Peak and Cindy had worked with people with blindness in New England.

 Al Kryger enlisted Gordon Richardson and Joe Reistino to help develop a comprehensive adaptive ski program.
 The first year there were 5 instructors and 3 students with vision impairments.
 The program became a member of NHSRA – National Handicap Sports & Recreation Association.